vishalshenoy/vishalshenoy/README.md

 Hello!
-My name is Vishal and I love tinkering with softare.
+My name is Vishal and I love tinkering with software 👷💻

 Check out my <a href="https://vishalshenoy.com" target="_blank">personal website</a> to see all of my projects and experience.